Incredible Crisis

 Incredible Crisis, known in Japan as Tondemo Crisis! (とんでもクライシス!, Tondemo Kuraishisu!), is a PlayStation video game developed by Polygon Magic.
 The game was published in Japan by Tokuma Shoten on June 24, 1999.
 Translated versions were released by Titus Interactive in North America and Europe throughout November 2000.

 Incredible Crisis follows four members of a working-class Japanese family on their bizarre adventures from their daily routines while trying to get home early for the family's grandmother's birthday.
 The game consists of several action-oriented minigames strung together and book-ended with pre-rendered cutscenes.
-The game was designed and scripted by Kenichi Nishi and features music from the Tokyo Ska Paradise Orchestra.
+The game was directed by Takayuki Watanabe, who designed and scripted the game with Kenichi Nishi, and features music from the Tokyo Ska Paradise Orchestra.

 Gameplay

-Incredible Crisis consists of 24 levels (26 in the Japanese version) spread over four main parts, with each part focusing on one of the four family members; Taneo, Etsuko, Tsuyoshi, and Ririka.
+Incredible Crisis consists of 24 levels (26 in the Japanese version) spread over four main parts, with each part focusing on one of the four members of the Tanamatsuri family: Taneo, Etsuko, Tsuyoshi, and Ririka.
 Each level revolves around a minigame, some of which are repeated, which the player must clear in order to proceed.
 These games range from action-based objectives such as dodging obstacles and rhythm games, to puzzle-based objectives such as answering a quiz and finding items that are on sale.
 Each of these levels has a stress meter that represents how close the player is to failing the level objective which, depending on the minigame, fills from either making mistakes, drawing closer to a pursuing obstacle, or running out of time.
 A life is lost if the meter becomes completely full, with extra lives earned by performing well after each individual chapter.
 Minigames that have been played in the main story can be replayed from the main menu.

 Plot

-It is grandmother Hatsu's birthday.
+At the Tanamatsuri home, it is grandmother Hatsu's birthday.
 She wants everyone home early for her special day: the day that serves as a reminder that she has been alive for more years than she can remember.
 However, her family has completely forgotten to make up last-minute birthday promises to Hatsu.
 The game begins like any other normal day for the family members - father Taneo, mother Etsuko, daughter Ririka, and son Tsuyoshi - until strings of events stand as obstacles in their way of returning to Hatsu's with the presents.